|Exceptionally strong security||Some users report buggy or inconvenient form-filling experiences|

 For ease of use and added security, users’ information syncs seamlessly, with no added configuration, between all of their devices through Keeper’s cloud-based Internet Sync feature.
 Internet Sync keeps a user’s passwords and other information protected in the event of a lost or stolen device.
 Keeper’s add-on secured chat feature, KeeperChat, can also be installed on Mac and Windows desktops and iPhone and Android mobile devices.

-Keeper’s usability and ease of use goes far beyond its automatic syncing across multiple devices.
-It employs a simple set up process that walks users through the creation of their master password and importing passwords, credit card numbers and other personal information into a secure, private digital Vault.
-In fact, Keeper can easily and quickly import passwords from web browsers, other password managers and text files, along with allowing for simple and easy manual entry.
+Keeper’s usability and ease of use go far beyond its automatic syncing across multiple devices.
+It employs a simple setup process that walks users through the creation of their master password and importing passwords, credit card numbers, and other personal information into a secure, private digital Vault.
+In fact, Keeper can easily and quickly import passwords from web browsers, other password managers, and text files, along with allowing for simple and easy manual entry.

 Keeper’s users can organize files and records within their vaults by dragging and dropping folders, and an intuitive search feature makes it easy to find specific login records and stored files.
 When users change or create a new login, Keeper can immediately auto-generate and store long, secure passwords with one click.
 Users can even auto-launch websites from their Vault by clicking on the website’s login record.

 Aside from using their master password and two-factor authentication to log in to Keeper, users can use biometrics including fingerprints or facial identification on compatible mobile devices.